trenolix-py/trenolix-selfbot-nuker/README.md

 ## WARNING

 This is a __SELFBOT__, which is against the current discord Terms of Service.
 It is advised that you do not use this selfbot.
 This is for educational purposes only.

+## Need help?

+Since I am a beginner in Python and this is my first public project, there may be some errors.
+If you need assistance if you encounter some sort of error, you may contact me and I will assist you.
+Thanks!

+My discord:
+antivaxxor_khilafa_rotat